-Lisnavagh House, County Carlow, which was one of the largest houses in Ireland before its owners, the Bunburys, orchestrated a major reduction in the 1950s.
-Photograph by James Fennell
+Turtle Bunbury describes the history of Lisnavagh House, County Carlow, one of the largest houses in Ireland before its owner orchestrated a major reduction in the 1950s.

 Located just south of the village of Rathvilly, County Carlow, Lisnavagh House (1847-9) was one of the largest houses in Ireland before its owners orchestrated a major reduction in the 1950s.
 The first stone of the rambling Gothic Revival mansion had been laid just over a century earlier.

 In 1846, Captain William McClintock Bunbury (1800-66), a 46-year-old naval officer, succeeded to Lisnavagh on the death his maternal uncle Thomas Bunbury (1774-1846).
 That same year, he was elected to fill his late uncle’s Westminster seat as the Member of Parliament for Carlow.

 Lisnavagh has been in the Bunbury family since the seventeenth century, where the earliest recorded house was completed in 1696.
 William Bunbury (1744-78), the Captain’s grandfather, had commissioned the architect Oliver Grace to build a new house but the project collapsed with William’s untimely death resulting from a fall from a horse.